Skip to content

 Why Use SSH Keys?

 The Bastion Host uses two-factor authentication and will, by default, prompt you for a password and 2nd factor when you attempt to log in.
 As an alternative, you can use PKI (Public Key Authentication).
 This means you will not have to provide a password or Duo-authenticate for any future sessions.
-To do this, you will need to create an SSH Key on your local workstation and copy the public key to the ~/.ssh/authorized_keys file in your HPC account on the bastion host.
+In brief, you will need to create an SSH Key on your local workstation and copy the public key to the ~/.ssh/authorized_keys file in your HPC account on the bastion host.
+More detailed explanation & instructions below.

+The keypair is generated on Source with the command ssh-keygen -t rsa.
 You will be prompted to enter a passphrase.
-This is optional, but we strongly recommend that you do so.
+This is optional but recommended.

 scp ~/.ssh/id_rsa.pub netid@hpc.arizona.edu: